Problem

 1. The “Power of Brevity”

-Try to limit paragraphs to no more than three or four sentences.
-Shorter paragraphs are easier to digest on screens and provide natural “breathing room” for complex technical concepts.
-If a paragraph feels too long, consider breaking it into a list or using a sub-heading to re-categorise the information.
+Limit paragraphs to three or four sentences.
+Shorter paragraphs are easier to digest on screens and provide “breathing room” for complex technical concepts.
+If a paragraph feels too long, break it into a list or use a sub-heading.

 2. Categorising with Callouts

 Use Callouts consistently to categorise information.
-This allows users who are skimming to instantly recognise the intent of a block based on its visual style:
+This allows skimming users to recognise the intent of a block based on its visual style:

 ::: callout warning "Production Safety"

-Never execute this command on a live database without verifying your backups first.
+Never execute this command on a live database without verifying backups first.

 :::